Hi, I'm now 60 years old, married and live in Clearwater, Florida.

-It's been OVER 18 years since my asthma was cured and it's hard to imagine having to live that life again.
-It's quite surprising when I talk to people with asthma and they make excuses why this can't work for them.
-Unfortunately, many close their minds to even considering that this research could benefit them because they have been told all their life that asthma is incurable.
+It's been OVER 19 years since my asthma was cured and it's hard to imagine having that life again.
+So many make excuses why this can't work for them and close their minds because they have been told all their life that asthma is incurable.

-The research is sound and it works even though every case is different.
-The more I hear from other people being treated with Dr. Hahn's research and from what other doctors tell me, everyone seems to require different amounts of zithromax/doxycyline.
-While 14 weeks @ 1000mg of zithromax worked for me, Dr. Wagshul in Miamisburg, OH uses a mix of zithromax/Doxy for up to a year for his patients with a 99% success rate.
-Too many people take one 9 week treatment and expect to be completely cured.
-It can happen but too often a replapse will happen since the bacteria is still maintaining it's presence.
-If you do relapse, Dr. Hahn recommends multiple treatments under certain circumstances
+The research works for many although every case is different.
+The more I hear from other people and from what other doctors tell me, everyone seems to require different amounts of azithromycin/zithromax or doxycyline.
+While 14 weeks @ 1000mg of zithromax worked for me, Dr. Wagshul in Miamisburg, OH uses a mixture of azithromycin/zithromax and doxycyline up to a year for his patients and he claims a 99% success rate.
+Dr. Hahn (now retired) usually recommended multiple treatments if you responded well to the initial treatment.

 Now that my asthma is completely cured, I live a normal active lifestyle that includes kayak sailing and enjoying the beaches.
 I also backpacked 400 miles of the Appalachian trail and waded 40 miles of remote Everglades swamps in mud and water up to waist deep in early 2003 on the Florida National Scenic Trail.
-Without a doubt, I wouldn't be able to do any of this if I still had asthma.
+Without a doubt, I couldn't do any of this if I still had asthma.

-After getting my life back, I thought about all the people still suffering with severe asthma.
-The circumstances of my story put me in a unique position to help educate others.
-Although this research is still not fully within the guidelines of mainstream medicine, many do not have the luxury to wait until this research is mature.
-So that's why this website is here.
-To share the knowledge and provide hope that there is an asthma cure that actually works.
-While it doesn't cure all cases of asthma ... many people with severe asthma will be able to completely cure their asthma.
+After getting my life back, I thought of all the people still suffering with severe asthma.
+The circumstances of my story put me in a unique position to help others.
+Although this research is not yet within standard medical guidelines, many do not have the luxury to wait until that happens.
+That's why this website is here.
+To share knowledge and research and to provide hope that there may be an asthma cure that can work for you.

 Before being cured of asthma, my life was very different !